-The original Lydiate Hall was built by Lawrence Ireland sometime in the 15oos.
+The original Lydiate Hall was built by Laurence Ireland sometime in the 1500s.
 He had exchanged his land at Garston (near Liverpool) for estates at Lydiate and Maghull.
 The original hall he built was a single range, possibly made of stone.
+He was also responsible for the construction of St Catherine’s Church, known locally as Lydiate Abbey (see here).
 By the late 1500s three timber wings had been added to form a quadrangle around a central courtyard.
 In this phase of its life the hall would have resembled the ones at Rufford and Speke.
 Earthwork evidence on the western side of the site indicates that this was probably a moated building.

 In 1673 the Ireland family line reached its end and ownership was passed to Sir Charles Anderton of Lostock Hall near Bolton.
 He initially leased the building to tenants, but his son Sir Francis did come to occupy the hall in his retirement.
 A date stone with his initials F A 1741 can be seen on the stable building that houses the modern day tea rooms on nearby Lydiate Hall Farm.